 "Old money" East Egg faces "new money" West Egg across the water, symbolically showing the class rivalry: the towns literally oppose each other.
 That "old money" Nick rents a house in "new money" West Egg shows he spans both worlds.

 The West Egg "new rich" are characterized by garish displays of wealth that the old money families find distasteful.
-For instance, Nick's small house sits next to an "eyesore" of a mansion owned by Gatsby, a man Nick knows only by name.
+For instance, Nick's small house (described as an "eye-sore") sits next to a mansion owned by Gatsby, a man Nick knows only by name.
 Gatsby's mansion is a gigantic reproduction of a French hotel, covered in ivy and surrounded by forty acres of lush lawns and gardens.

 Gatsby's mansion represents the "new money" class, which overcompensates for its lack of social connections through lavish displays of wealth.
 The "old money" class considers this tacky, proof of their superiority to "new money."